The need for nutrition experts, dietitians and nutrition scientists is greater than ever before.

 The Nutrition Science Concentration combines a major in nutrition with coursework recommended for preparing for medical school or other post-graduate health profession programs.
 This area of concentration also prepares students for graduate study in nutrition, food science, and related fields.
 An independent research project is a unique required feature of this concentration.
 Throughout junior and senior year students design and conduct a food or nutrition research project in consultation with a nutrition faculty member, or work collaboratively with faculty members in nutrition and another discipline.
 Students present their research in the spring semester of senior year.
 With careful planning, students may spend a semester abroad and complete the required coursework in Nutrition Science in 8 semesters.
 This area of concentration will not qualify students for professional credentialing in dietetics, but may meet recommended academic preparation for other allied health professions.
 Upon meeting all graduation requirements, students selecting this area of concentration receive a Bachelor of Arts in Nutrition, Nutrition Science concentration.
 Students should consult early with an academic advisor in nutrition and the pre-professional area of interest to optimize curriculum planning and selection of additional elective courses.

-Concentration in Food Studies.
+Concentration in Food Studies and Business

 The Food Studies concentration is designed for students interested in pursuing a career in food service/food industry.
 Students complete basic courses in nutrition and food science and supporting course work in the social sciences.
 Upper division course work is focused on managing the procurement and production of safe, nutritious food.
 With careful planning, students may study abroad, or complete a second major or a minor.
 Students completing the required course work in the Food Studies concentration receive a Bachelor of Arts in Nutrition, area of concentration Food Studies.
 This curriculum does not fulfill curriculum requirements for credentialing as a Registered Dietitian and does not fulfill pre-requisite undergraduate course work for graduate degrees in the health sciences.
 Students would be prepared to enter graduate programs in the culinary arts, or business administration.